By Cameron Lee

 Simpson took some time out between songs to praise The Thirsty Beaver, where he played his first show in Charlotte, not as a solo act, but with his country rock band, Sunday Valley.
 “Proud to say the first show I ever played here, about six years ago, the Thirsty mother f*ckin’ Beaver.
 Back when there wasn’t shit around it but a big ol’ gravel parking lot,” Simpson exclaimed.
 “There was, like, seven people there.
 We got drunk as sh*t and I slept in a van.
 This is a lot different tonight, I don’t know how many people are here, but I’m gonna get high as sh*t and sleep on the bus.”

 Playing all of the songs from Sound & Fury, Simpson still paid homage to his previous work on A Sailor’s Guide To Earth with “Breakers Roar,” “Welcome To Earth (Pollywog),” “Brace For Impact (Live A Little),” and “Call To Arms.”
-With a 22-song set that included a touching cover of Willie Nelson’s “I’d Have To Be Crazy” and a few songs from his second studio album Metamodern Sounds in Country Music, the evening was a showcase of two incredibly talented musicians from Kentucky: one that likes to stick close to his roots and another, a maverick that strays away from convention.
-Regardless, country music, southern rock, Americana– whatever you want to call it– it’s in good hands.
+With a 22-song set that included a touching cover of Willie Nelson’s “I’d Have to Be Crazy” and several tracks from his second studio album, Metamodern Sounds in Country Music, the evening was a showcase of two incredibly talented musicians from Kentucky: one who likes to stay close to his roots, and another — a maverick — who strays from convention.
+Regardless of whether you call it country music, Southern rock, or Americana, it’s clear that these genres are in good hands.

 Check out the remaining 2020 dates for the Sturgill Simpson and Tyler Childers tour.